 The posture should be upright with constant distance between the dancers chests.
 Strong leading with both hands in a connected position is preferred.
 It makes leading easy and accurate.
 Maintain at least one hand connected.

 Dance relaxed.
 Avoid forced hip or shoulder movements.
-The body movemets come naturally if you do the correct stepping path, body rotation and kneel down routines.
+The body movemets should come naturally if you do the correct stepping path, body rotation and kneel down routines.
 Your path is not correct if you have to do forced hip and shoulder movements.
 Search for the flow that looks like swing and sway.

 Carlito&Andina: Footwork enhanced square, look at the connection leading and following